EPA overturns emission regulations, Ford expresses doubts

 She elaborated that these decisions would “demolish” the nation’s progress toward cleaner cars and that “EPA’s action, if implemented, will worsen people’s health with degraded air quality and undermine regulatory certainty for automakers.”

 Nichols also suggested that a potential legal battle would ensue.
-Contenders can sue to terminate the weakening rules and California can sue if the EPA discards
+Contenders can sue to terminate the weakening rules and California can sue if the EPA discards the waiver.

 The rollback of regulation poses threats to the environment.
 The Paris climate agreement reveals global warming is a threat to the state of life on earth.